e-llo/ellucidata/README.md

 # ellucidata

-This project contains an efficient webscraping tool (Selenium) and data visualization dashboard (_comming soon_).
+This project contains an efficient webscraping tool (Selenium) and data visualization dashboards.

 ## 📖How does it work?
 We developed an algorithm capable of scraping a website's interface, collecting data of a list of products in many supermarkets and send to a cloud MongoDB.
-Also, a dashboard will be developed (using HMTL, CSS and Javascript) to allow future analysis on products' price changes over time.
+Also, some dashboards were developed (using HMTL, CSS and Javascript) to allow analysis on products' price changes over time.

 ## 🧰Languages and Tools
 - Python
 - MongoDB
 - Selenium
+- JavaScript
+- NodeJS

 ## ⁉️Why?
 Our goal is to collect data from online supermarkets' products in order to analyse price changes during some period of time.